muazhari/autocode/README.md

 ## Description

 Autocode selects the best values for optimized metrics.
-The value types could be bool, int, float, and choice (including but not limited to code).
+The variable value types could be bool, int, float, and choice (including but not limited to code).
 This project utilizes a Large Language Model and Mixed-Variable Many-Objective Optimization.
 Based on our research/literature review, this project hypothetically can contribute to the economic performance of companies.